sd65/CV/README.md

 ## How to generate the PDF?

+You'll need to install a LateX distribution to generate the PDF. `evince-thumbnailer` is used to generate the thumbnail.

-Edit the tex file as you wish and simply run `make` after.
+Next, edit the tex file as you wish and simply run `make` after.